There are only 3 real food ingredients in this creamy banana custard paleo breakfast recipe.

 If you fill the mason jars about two-thirds of the way full, this recipe makes 6 custards.
 It also leaves room for toppings.

 My girls enjoy cinnamon, walnuts and a bit of real maple syrup on theirs.
-I’m partial to a bit of toasted coconut or cacoa nibs.
+I’m partial to a bit of toasted coconut, a few strawberries, some slivered almonds or cacoa nibs.

 - 3 eggs